 The Write Question is a weekly video podcast all about writing.
 Today’s question?
-How can you become less anxious about publishing?
+How you can make your writing less ‘blah’?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-How can you become less anxious about publishing?
+How you can make your writing less ‘blah’?
 That’s the topic I’m addressing today in The Write Question.
-I’m Daphne Gray-Grant, the Publication Coach, still in pandemic mode.
+I’m Daphne Gray-Grant, the Publication Coach.

-I have a question from Michelle Roberge, a writer based in Vincennes, France.
-Here’s what she’s asked by email….
+I have a question from Susan Chaplin, a writer based in Troy, Michigan.
+Here’s what she’s asked by email…